imagen2/imagen_databank/README.rst

   Remove identifying data and convert PSC1 to PSC2 in Dawba data, after manual download from the youthinmind_ server.

+``onsets``
+  Extract FU3 onsets from datasets, as onset files now follow a distinct path from DICOM files.

 ``psytools``
   Download Psytools data as CSV and JSON files from the Delosis_ server.
   Remove identifying data and convert PSC1 to PSC2.